-Currently, I work with Lea Ypi on examining left-Kantian currents at the beginning of the twentieth century.
-Beyond my research in political theory, I also think about teaching methods that help to broaden and diversify philosophical canons.
-Here, I draw inspiration from Quentin Skinner’s contextualism, the hermeneutical tradition of the nineteenth and twentieth century, and recent feminist epistemology.
+Currently, I am collaborating with Lea Ypi to examine left-Kantian currents at the beginning of the twentieth century.
+Beyond my research in political theory, I am also interested in teaching methods that help broaden and diversify philosophical canons.
+In this area, I draw inspiration from Quentin Skinner’s contextualism, the hermeneutical tradition of the nineteenth and twentieth centuries, and recent feminist epistemology.
+I serve on the APA committee for the diversification of syllabi and am currently editing a special issue on “Canonical Pluralism.”

 Biography